tfsojon/richinsql-blog/content/post/2019-03-06-system_user-and-its-limitations.md

     SELECT HAS_PERMS_BY_NAME('Ps', 'LOGIN', 'IMPERSONATE');
 ```

-It is clear that SYSTEM_USER wouldn&#8217;t be suitable for the use case we are proposing, current user will return the windows principal even when EXECUTE AS has been executed before the stored procedure was called, of course as shown in our tests if the individual that is running the stored procedure has full access to the underlying table none of this really matters as they could simply run an update to rid their name from existence from that table anyway.
+It is clear that SYSTEM_USER wouldn't be suitable for the use case we are proposing, current user will return the windows principal even when EXECUTE AS has been executed before the stored procedure was called, of course as shown in our tests if the individual that is running the stored procedure has full access to the underlying table none of this really matters as they could simply run an update to rid their name from existence from that table anyway.